JulienGAMartin/JulienGAMartin.github.io/content/en/authors/v_gabi_pinho/_index.md

 #  icon_pack: fab
 #  link:  # github account in format #https://github.com/github_name
 superuser: false
-title: 2020.
-Gabriela Pinho # your name
+title: Gabriela Pinho # your name
 user_groups:
 - Visitors
 - Visiteurs
 ---

+### DNA methylation and hibernation

 Gabi obtained a travelling from UCLA to spend 2 weeks in the lab to work on her project on DNA methylation and hibernation in marmots.
 The project was to test the hibernation hypothesis on aging that predict a slowing down or even reversal of aging processes during hibernation.